allabux21/gwright99.github.io/flask-blueprint/11-testing-setup.md

 Let's start unpacking.

 #### Getting VSCode To Detect My Tests
-I wanted y tests in a separate folder that was a peer to the application code, rather than nestled within it.
+I wanted my tests in a separate folder that was a peer to the application code, rather than nestled within it.
 Manipulating the folder strucutre was easy, but it quickly became a nightmare when it came to:
 1. Getting VSCode to discover the tests
 2. Defining the proper import paths for the test cases to execute successfully.